agapedesantus22/mobile_apps/README.md

 * worked on pattern lock
 * worked on signup feature
 #### Agapitus
-* worked user credential login
+* worked on user credential login
 * worked on camera
 #### Cameron
 * created activities